Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/arduino-uno-r4-wifi.md

 After the **SDK** is download and installed, it is listed in the **ZEPHYR SDK** view.

-## Import NXP minimal west workspace
+## Import Renesas minimal west workspace

 Import a minimal west workspace for NXP.